kevinharr/song-collector/README.md

 - [ ] Rate a song from 1 to 5 stars.
 - [ ] Sort the songs by their star rating.
-- [ ] Click on a button next to the concert review data and add a review.
+- [ ] Click on a button next to the concert date and add a review.
 - [ ] Click on a concert date and see all the reviews.